brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 TP  FP
 FN  TN

-with columns normalized to 1, (or a percentage) with true on the x axis and predictions on the y axis.
+for a singe class, with columns normalized to 1, (or a percentage) with true on the x axis and predictions on the y axis.
 The IoU threshold is set at 0.45, why not 0.5 I don't know.

 There are two types of confidence scores, box confidence and class confidence.
 Box confidence is IoU(pred, truth) * Pr(Object).
 I have not been able to find the equation for calculating PR(Object).